 But the “my hands are full and so is my heart” quip just isn’t me anymore.

 And mothers of large families know, you can’t look tired, act frustrated or appear, in the least bit, stressed out with your munchkins in tow.
 You did, after all, “ask for this.”
-(You would, however, be allowed to be tired and stressed with two.)
+(You would, however, be allowed to be tired and stressed with two and another career.)

 But the fallacy of the stranger’s (and friend’s) logic is mind-boggling.
 The lady in line next to me at the store can see a therapist to keep from having a nervous breakdown because she has gone back to school for another degree, deals with moody clients all day at the law firm, rushes to pick up her two kiddos from school, speeds through the drive-through to get supper on the table, juggles her three hours before bed among laundry, paperwork, husband and homework, and then collapses before she wakes and does it again.